kcierzan/dotfiles/README.md

 # Dotfiles

-I have used a lot of different tools on my (anti)productivity journey.
+I have used a lot of different tools on my ~~counter~~productivity journey.
 This repo should serve as a snapshot of my latest config sensibilities.
 Some configs are under much more active development than others.